DominicOram/mx-bluesky-fork/docs/user/hyperion/troubleshooting.rst

 Graylog is the recommended way to view logs.
 It is used for more centralised logging which is also more easily searched and archived.
 Log messages are sent to the `Hyperion graylog stream <https://graylog.diamond.ac.uk/streams/66264f5519ccca6d1c9e4e03/search>`_.

+To find different severity of message you can search for ``level: X``.
+Where X is:

+* ``3``: Errors messages - usually causing Hyperion to have stopped.
+Note that no diffraction is currently logged as an error but this doesn't stop Hyperion, only skip the sample.
+This will be improved by https://github.com/DiamondLightSource/mx-bluesky/issues/427.
+* ``4``: Warnings - usually not a major problem
+* ``6``: Info - Just telling you what Hyperion is doing

 Startup Log
 ~~~~~~~~~~~